 The International Korfball Federation (IKF) was founded in Antwerp (Belgium) on the 11 June 1933 as a continuation of the International Korfball Bureau established in 1924 by the Dutch and Belgian Associations.

 The IKF aims to spread korfball around the globe.
-It provides sixty eight (69) (as per 20 August 2017) affiliated member countries with financial, material, and structural support to achieve this goal.
+It provides sixty nine (69) (as per 20 August 2017) affiliated member countries with financial, material, and structural support to achieve this goal.
 Kenya (68) and Suriname (69) are the most recent new (associated) members after the decisions of the General Meeting 20 August 2017 in The Hague (NED).
 This General Meeting expelled Mongolia due to a lack of korfball activity.

 The IKF is organised in five Continental Confederations – IKF Africa, IKF Americas, IKF Asia, IKF Europe and IKF Oceania – since 2011.